-In case of Table mode, you will be presented with the list of tables in your MySQL database.
+In the case of Table mode, you will be presented with the list of tables in your MySQL database.
 You can deselect the table that you don't want to replicate.
 For every table, you will have an option to provide replication mode.

-In case of Query mode, you will be presented with Query editor, where you can write the custom SQL query using which you want to load the data.
+In the case of Query mode, you will be presented with Query editor, where you can write the custom SQL query using which you want to load the data.
 Select the Replication mode after writing the query.

 Replication mode defines how Hevo will read data from your tables or query in every run.
-You have following options for replication:
+You have the following options for replication: